fossabot/grenadier/packages/router/README.md

 ## Code-splitting

-By default, RR (when used in a Redwood app) will code-split on every Page, creating a separate lazy-loaded webpack bundle for each.
+By default, RR (when used in a Grenadier app) will code-split on every Page, creating a separate lazy-loaded webpack bundle for each.
 When navigating from page to page, RR will wait until the new Page module is loaded before re-rendering, thus preventing the "white-flash" effect.

 ## Not code splitting